Kentucky grand jury declines to file homicide charges in death of Breonna Taylor

+After a four-month investigation into Taylor’s death on March 13, Kentucky Attorney General Daniel Cameron (R) made the announcement at a news conference that he said marked the end of the state’s formal investigation into a death that has galvanized the nation’s Black Lives Matter movement.

-Cameron said the three officers who served a warrant at Taylor’s apartment after midnight were justified in shooting at Taylor, a 26-year-old emergency room technician, because her boyfriend fired at them first after officers used a battering ram to break into the unit.
+Cameron said the two officers who shot Taylor while serving a warrant at her apartment after midnight were justified in firing at the 26-year-old emergency room technician because her boyfriend fired at them first after they used a battering ram to break into the unit.

 Brett Hankison, who was fired from the force in June, was charged with three counts of first-degree wanton endangerment for allegedly firing multiple rounds that tore into a neighboring apartment.
 A judge set Hankison’s bail at $15,000.